Trust a Knowledgeable North Carolina Wrongful Death Lawyer

 - $895,000 for wrongful death of a man who had trench walls collapse around him as he was laying pipe.

-Schedule a Consultation with a Wrongful Death Lawyer in Greenville, NC
+Schedule a Consultation with our North Carolina Wrongful Death Lawyer

 If you’ve lost a loved one due to negligence or an intentional act, we understand your struggle and are dedicated to holding the responsible party accountable.
+Irons & Irons P.A. accepts wrongful death cases in Charlotte, Raleigh, Greenville, Wilmington, Asheville, Winston-Salem, and the entire state of North Carolina.
 Contact our experienced team today by calling 252-215-3000 or submitting the below contact form for assistance in receiving compensation for your loved one’s wrongful death.